Illegal immigration to the United States: Cultural references

-A number of films and at least one novel tell stories based on the infamous voyage of the Golden Venture, a ship carrying would-be illegal immigrants from China that ran aground in New York Harbor in 1993.
+A number of films and at least one novel tell stories based on the infamous voyage of the Golden Venture, a ship smuggling people from China that ran aground in New York Harbor in 1993, killing 10 persons.
+About half of the people were deported, minors were released, and the others obtained asylum at some point.

-Commercial films

 The 1996 film Deadly Voyage treats the perils endured by would-be immigrants attempting to enter the United States illegally.

-Documentary films

 How Democracy Works Now: Twelve Stories is a 12-part documentary film series that examines the American political system through the lens of immigration reform from 2001 to 2007, from filmmaking team Shari Robertson and Michael Camerini.
 Several films in the series contain a large focus on the issue of illegal immigration in the US and feature advocates from both sides of the debate.
 Since the debut of the first five films, the series has become an important resource for advocates, policymakers and educators.

-The series premiered on HBO with the broadcast debut of The Senator's Bargain on March 24, 2010.
-A directors' cut of The Senator's Bargain was featured in the 2010 Human Rights Watch Film Festival at Lincoln Center, with the theatrical title Story 12: Last Best Chance.
-That film featured Edward Kennedy's efforts to pass the Comprehensive Immigration Reform Act of 2007.
-The second story in the 12-part series, Mountains and Clouds, opened the festival in the same year.

-The films document the attempt to pass comprehensive immigration reform during the years from 2001 to 2007, and present a behind-the-scenes story of the success (and failure) of many bills from that period with an effect on illegal immigration including: